 Mayfair’s project in development, Skin of Youth, is about an all-consuming love story between a transgender singer and a dog-cage fighter set in 1998 Saigon, Vietnam.
 The project has participated in the South-East Asia Fiction Film Lab 2019, Asian Film Market at Busan 2019, Talents Tokyo 2019, Berlinale Co-Production Market 2020, and Cannes La Fabrique 2020.
 Skin of Youth is also one of the four winners of the NYU Purple List for the best unproduced screenplays written by graduates and is a semi-finalist of the Academy Nicholls Competition in 2020.
 Mayfair is also adapting her sister’s debut novel, If I Had Two Lives, for the screen.
 This project is developed through the Sundance FilmTwo Lab 2020 and is an official selection of the Berlinale Nipkow Fellowship 2020.

 The Chicago Award is presented to a Chicago or Illinois artist for the best feature, short film, or documentary.
 The Chicago Award applauds and celebrates the tireless efforts of regional filmmakers who contribute to the art of cinema.

-Live Action Short Film Competition
+Narrative Short Film Competition

 Animated Short Film Competition